We hope you are staying warm and safe in these often-frigid winter days.

 These have been hard times financially for some as the cost of groceries, health care and other necessities increase– often dramatically.
 This is a list of resources for food and services that might be helpful to you or someone you know.
 Please be in touch if you are interested or know someone you know might be.

-+ Finding Grace – Our monthly support group for caregivers and those who grieve, Finding Grace, meets on the 2nd Thursdays.
-Our next gathering is Feb.
-12th, 10:30- noon.
++ Finding Grace – Our faith-based monthly support group for caregivers and those who grieve meets on the 2nd Thursdays.
+Our next gathering is March 12th, 10:30- noon.
 This is a place to share stories in a confidential and safe setting, to pickup hints of grace and help others have found.
 It is a casual, ‘come as you are and when you can.’
 Facilitated by Pastor Linda.

 + Several community groups meet in our building: AA groups, Adult Children of Alcoholics, and a Sunday afternoon craft group are all open to newcomers.
 Be in touch for more details.